LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 #### Add New

 Add new places articles under the Wiki section.
 I typically prefer this for guides that will be linked off of the other sections on the site.
-This is where the majority of content exists on quarm.guide.
+This is where the majority of content exists on Quarm.Guide.

 #### Add Post